microsoft/Generic-Build-your-own-copilot-Solution-Accelerator/README.md

 ### **How to install/deploy**

-1. Please check the link [Azure Products by Region]( https://azure.microsoft.com/en-us/explore/global-infrastructure/products-by-region/?products=all&regions=all) and choose a region where Azure AI Search, Azure OpenAI Service, and Azure AI Studio are available.
+1. Please check the link [Azure Products by Region]( https://azure.microsoft.com/en-us/explore/global-infrastructure/products-by-region/?products=all&regions=all) and choose a region where Azure AI Search, Azure OpenAI Service, and Azure AI Foundry are available.
 If you are using the included sample data set, verify Document Intelligence (Form Recognizer) is available.

 2. Click the following deployment button to create the required resources for this accelerator in your Azure Subscription.